 - Equipped with horns on the head, wing spans of varying length, and/or on select breeds, spikes or feathers.

 - With an arsenal of natural weapons such as talons, fangs, and spiked tails or spines, facing off against a Dragon is foolish.
 Dragons are resourceful and will invariably find a way to protect themselves.
 Dragons can effortlessly rely on their massive bulk and muscle to dispatch foes and have on occasion, simply sat on enemies to get a battle done quick.
 Tiny Dragon breeds, in contrast, rely on magic or trickery.

-- As Dragons come in an expansive range of sizes, smaller Dragons can be picked off or kept as pets to eventually get sick and wither away.
+- As Dragons come in an expansive range of sizes, smaller Dragons can be picked off or kept as pets to gradually get sick and wither away.
 For the larger kin, the beasts fail when it comes to agility.
 While Dragons are fast fliers in the sky, on land having to turn promptly to avoid an enemy can be troublesome.
-An adventurer can spot larger breeds coming from quite a distance, enabling the person to get ready for a possible battle.

 - Magical Aptitude: